 This Department deals with all crisis situations and any related matters pertaining to students and staff.

-A student who chooses to withdraw from a class for which the student has registered, whether the student has attended classes or not, must officially withdraw by completing the withdrawal form.
+A student who chooses to withdraw from a class after initial registration, must complete a withdrawal form.
 Failure to withdraw officially will result in a W, WP, or WF on the student record or transcript, as appropriate, even though the student may never have attended the class.
 A student who does not withdraw officially before the Thanksgiving holiday of each academic year shall not be entitled to any refund.

 Students whose accounts are not settled by the last day of class will not be allowed to graduate and all certificates, degrees and transcripts will be withheld.